 Early Years Curriculum

-This information is currently correct, but will be updated to take into account the new Early Years Foundation Stage Curriculum which comes into force with effect from September 2012.
+This information is currently correct, but will be updated to take into account the new Early Years Foundation Stage Curriculum which came into effect in September 2012.

 The Early Years Foundation Stage Curriculum